SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You can provide an explicit name in parentheses after ``set``.

-Notice that the initializer for the ``Circle`` class is made up of three parts:
+Notice that the initializer for the ``Circle`` class is made up of three phases:

 1. Setting the value of properties that the subclass declares.